lucastliu/sciencebot/HARDWARE.md

 1. Make sure each DWM has up to date firmware, as described on page 9 of the guide.

-2. Main interest is to USB hookup each DWM to a computer, and use TeraTerm to program each DWM in UART mode.
+2. Our main interest is to USB hookup each DWM to a computer, and use TeraTerm to program each DWM in UART mode.
 Instructions for this start on page 11 of the Quick Deployment Guide.
-You will need a minimum a DWM configured for tag mode (the one on the vehicle), an initator DWM, and at least 2 anchor DWMs.
+You will need at minimum a DWM configured for tag mode (the one on the vehicle), an initator DWM, and at least 2 anchor DWMs.
 You must program the x,y,z (arbitrary origin) of the initiator and anchors, then place the modules in your physical space accordingly.

 ![dwms][dwms]